ATAshmore/toy-stream-cipher-implementation/README.md

 - Ensure that the LibTomCrypt and ZeroMQ libraries are properly installed and configured on your system.
 - The code provided here is a toy stream cipher implementation for educational purposes.
 It is not intended for production use.

-Please feel free to reach out if you have any questions or need further assistance with this project.